srinivasln327/angular_getPost_randomform/README.md

 I like learning new things,
 beacause of this challenge i opened an account in github, created new repository.

-I started working on this challenge on 1.4.2016(saturday) The Challenge is not completely done, i will finish it, and mail you again.
+The Challenge is not completely done, i will finish it, and mail you again.

  I succeeded getting the form elements from random-form URL link.